redakker/articles/README.md

  - run `npm start` or `ng serve` to start the application in development mode.
  - run `ng serve --prod' to start in production mode (currently no diference between the two modes)

+**Important**
+To have some initial data please add the `sqlite` database to your server application.
+It has two test users as well:
+- family at guy doc com / family
+- redman at redman dot hu / pass1

 The web interface of the application is reachable on this URL: `http://localhost:4200/`

 ## Running unit tests

 Run `ng test` to execute the unit tests.

+# TODO

+## Known issues

+## Possible features
+ - use NgRx Store for better data handling in client side
+ - introduce user levels for better user handling.
+Currently new registered users can delete others without any restriction
+ - create an endpoint whcih allows to get the articles by user.
+Currently all articles should be retreived from the server and should filter in client side.
+Add filter to the server side would be save network bandwith and increase the performance.
+Especially in case of lot of articles.
+- server should not allow to modify articles by other users.
+The user level introduction is the prerquisite of this feature

+## Bugs
+ - unify data objects: the data structure of the server side objects are different.
+Sometimes the object is sent out { username: string } sometimes in another format: user: { username: string }
+ - unify error message: same as at the previous point.
+Server should send an error message in a unified format which fits to a client side object.
+See the ServerMessage object
+ - user modification endpoint can modify the username/e-mail to an existing one without any error message and prevention.
+Currently client prevent this action without sending any username/email at modifitation time.
+ - allow to modify password for user in the endpoint.
+Currently the exact string is written into the database.
+Server-side does not encrypt it.
+In this case the login will be never success after the password modification
+ - Articles endpoint should not send the "articlesCount", it can get from the article array easily.
+Article endpoint should send a simple article array.
+It could decrease the data size and mitigate the network traffic
+ - article cards have display issue in 850-1000px with resolution